yileijin/Attention-Transition/README.md

 model = AutoModelForCausalLM.from_pretrained("huggyllama/llama-7b").cuda().eval().half()
 ```

 The xsum dataset is also available at 🤗 Datasets.
-The data we used to generate has released in file generation_results.
+The data we used to generate has released in file: /generation_results/, as well as
+all generation results together with the gpt4 evaluations

 ### Evaluation